-Brand Substitution Is a policy that applies to brand medications filled at the pharmacy when a generic option is available.
-If you or your treating professional provider do not want the available generic, you may have to pay the nonpreferred cost sharing plus the difference in cost between the generic and brand medication.
+Brand Substitution is a policy that applies to brand medications filled at the pharmacy when a generic option is available.
+If you or your treating professional provider do not want the available generic, you may have to pay the difference in cost between the generic and brand medication.